kaelhop/code-kata/README.md

 ### Edit:
 Thanks to jfine for posting his code I learned something new, was able to add the ability to chain the methods and also decrease the characters used to 200.

+### Edit 2:
+Managed to do some more research and fine a way to get it down to 198 characters.

 Kael Hopenwasser
 kaelhop